heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Clusters/Resource metrics pipeline.md

 This value is derived by taking a rate over a cumulative CPU counter provided by the kernel (in both Linux and Windows kernels).
 The time window used to calculate CPU is shown under window field in Metrics API.

-To learn more about how Kubernetes allocates and measures CPU resources, see [meaning of CPU](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu).
+To learn more about how Kubernetes allocates and measures CPU resources, see [](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu).

 ### Memory[](https://kubernetes.io/docs/tasks/debug/debug-cluster/resource-metrics-pipeline/#memory)